accountt21/connect-4/legacy/README.md

-this is old code. ignore.
+this is old code but kept for record. ignore.